 These Trails are Made for Walking

 Going it solo with a map of the foreshore is the simplest way to experience the precinct by foot.
 We recommend you start your trip at O’Donnell Gardens and Luna Park and make your way to must-see attractions the Catani Arch, St Kilda Sea Baths, the St Kilda Pier and the Captain Cook Statue.
-For ideas on possible pit stops, take a look at the walking route guide, incorporating all the St Kilda favourites plus some hidden gems along the way.
+For ideas on possible pit stops, take a look at the Acland Village Walking Tour, incorporating all the St Kilda favourites plus some hidden gems along the way.
 This method is the ideal way to show off St Kilda to friends and family while learning some new things about its history.

 Guided group tours